2024 Mahaska Health

-Mahaska Health will award five local high school seniors $1,000 each who are graduating in Spring 2021 and are interested in pursuing a career in healthcare.
-Applicants must be Mahaska County residents and graduating seniors from Oskaloosa High, North Mahaska, Eddyville-Blakesburg-Fremont, Pella High, and Pella Christian.
+Mahaska Health will award three local high school seniors $1,000 each who are graduating in Spring 2024 and are interested in pursuing a career in healthcare.
+Applicants must be Mahaska County residents and graduating seniors from Oskaloosa High, North Mahaska, Eddyville-Blakesburg-Fremont, Pella High, Pella Christian, and Twin Cedars.

-McGriff went on to share that the Mahaska Health Scholarship Program continues to grow, and the Board of Trustees is encouraging all area high school students entering the medical field to apply for these scholarships.
+As the Mahaska Health Scholarship Program continues to grow, the Board of Trustees is encouraging all area high school students entering the medical field to apply for these scholarships.

-If you have a student or know of a senior pursuing a degree in the healthcare field this fall, please have them connect with their school counselor to pick up and application for the $1,000 scholarship.
+If you have a student or know of a senior pursuing a degree in the healthcare field this fall, please have them connect with their school counselor to pick up an application for the $1,000 scholarship.
 Applications are also available for pick up at the Mahaska Health Campus, Entrance #1 and Entrance #4, and can also be downloaded here.
 All applicants must be Mahaska County residents to qualify.
-If you have any questions about the scholarship or where to pick up an application, please feel free to contact Robin Anderson, Executive Secretary, at (641) 672-3388.
+If you have any questions about the scholarship or where to pick up an application, please feel free to contact Deb Ewing, Executive Administrative Assistant, 641.672.3388.

-Applications must be received by March 31, 2021 to be considered for the scholarship.
-Please submit applications to: Robin Anderson at Mahaska Health,1229 C Avenue East, Oskaloosa, IA 52577.
-A total of five applicants will be awarded.
+Applications must be received by March 31, 2024 to be considered for the scholarship.
+Please submit applications to: Deb Ewing, Mahaska Health,1229 C Avenue East, Oskaloosa, IA 52577.
+A total of three applicants will be awarded.
 Individuals must be accepted to an accredited college and these funds are required to be used for tuition purposes.